 • Improve mental and/or physical health

-Children and adult children (up to 25) going through a traumatic event, can also apply for two consecutive years only.
+In some circumstances, applicants (adults, children and adult children up to 25) going through a traumatic event, may also apply as a one-off.

 Activity grant documentation